Explore holidays in The Gulf of Mirabello & South East Crete

-The locals are notoriously welcoming and there’s a sense of creative, spontaneous hospitality in the hand-painted signs and colourful chairs and tables of the inviting cafés and restaurants.
+The locals are famously welcoming and there’s a sense of creative, spontaneous hospitality in the hand-painted signs and colourful chairs and tables of the inviting cafés and restaurants.
 The laid-back, bohemian vibe doesn't take long to cast its spell and simply soaking up the atmosphere while sipping a drink by the water will always be a wonderful idea.

 While Ierapetra, Europe’s most southerly town, has the cosmopolitan buzz of a port and the swathe of golden sand in pretty Makrigialos’ is a little busier than it once was, Crete’s south eastern coast thrives on its simple lifestyle.
 Here, small, agricultural communities cultivate their greenhouses rather than tourism, and beaches such as Diaskari, Ferma and Tertsa remain ruggedly, beautifully unspoilt, with one or two traditional tavernas, as friendly as home.
 And yet it’s far from humdrum.
 The surrounding, lunar-like mountainscapes make sure of that – or take a boat trip to the delicate pink sands of Chryssi Island or the 36 flawless beaches of Koufonissi and discover a world away from routine, surrounded by jewel-coloured seas.